 STEM for Zoo Habitat Design

-Use real-world zoo challenges to ignite a love of learning STEM and Economics and Business.
-Your students will design a new hippo habitat, incorporating communication about animal welfare.
+Use real-world zoo challenges to ignite a love of learning Science with Design and Technologies.
+Your students will design enrichment for hippos, incorporating communication about animal welfare.

 Students will learn: